 The library instruction program contributes to the mission and curriculum of the College through course-integrated library instruction classes.
-Librarians, in partnership with classroom faculty, teach students the information literacy skills they need to attain their academic goals and become lifelong learners.
-Library instruction sessions include: course-integrated or course-related library instruction, classes on specific research tools such as electronic databases, and instruction on effective use of the Internet for research.
-In addition, subject liaisons create print and online support materials such as subject research guides and screencasting tutorials.
+In partnership with faculty, librarians teach students the information literacy skills needed to attain their academic goals and become lifelong learners.
+We teach students how to find, retrieve, analyze, and use information successfully.
+Library instruction nurtures curiosity and exploration of resources while building research skills and awareness of the intellectual and social issues surrounding information.
+In addition to teaching, library liaisons create support materials such as subject research guides and screencasting tutorials.

 FYS: Orientation to the library